ejtaal/aa/README.rst

 The index for Steingass has been provided by some very helpful Malaysian students of Arabic.

+The index for the 4th print of Hans Wehr, Brill and Penrice have been provided by Abd Shomad.

 Jazakum Allahu khair :)

 Software used:

 -  scantailor, a useful tool to prepare the image files of the books
 -  ImageMagick, an image processing tool
+-  ReText, documentation editor

 Contact
 =======